Individual Transcript Reviews and Meetings

 While we do not require medical experience, exposure to the PA profession through shadowing or other experiences will give you a better understanding of the PA profession.
 It is also highly recommended to be involved in extracurricular, community service, and volunteer activities.
 Experiences in a medical clinic or hospital are especially beneficial.
 Additional upper division biology coursework is also helpful for students as our curriculum is quite rigorous.

 Generally, we only need official transcripts if you are offered acceptance to the program.
 One exception is if you completed a course after you submitted your CASPA application that is required before applying (a biology or chemistry course).
-The other exception is if you have transcripts from professional coursework such as a doctorate, PhD, MD, DDS, etc. Please see the CASPA FAQ section for additional information on professional courses.
 All other transcripts will not be considered as part of your application.
 See the Prerequisite Webpage for details on what courses are required before applying and before matriculation.
+Transcripts must be received by Sept 1 to be considered.

 You will receive an email from CHA/PA once we receive your CASPA application.
 You can check the supplemental application portal for the status of your CASPA application, supplemental application, test scores, and fee.
 Once we have received a completed application, you will receive an email confirmation.